bogaudio/BogaudioModules/README.md

 #### MUTE8

 MUTE8 provides 8 independent manual or CV-controlled mutes.
 Each channel is muted if its button is toggled on or if there is a positive voltage at its CV input.
 Otherwise the input is passed to the output.

+As with MIX4 and MIX8, a right-click on a mute button will solo that channel (pass that channel through while muting all others).
+Right or left click clears this.

 #### PAN